contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 How does the new 10% WHT on dividends affect repatriation strategies?

-Brazilian dividends paid to non-residents become 10% more expensive to repatriate starting January 2026 (Law 14.789/2024).
-Alternatives include JCP (Juros sobre Capital Próprio) with 15% WHT but deductible at Brazilian entity, tax treaty network analysis (Brazil has 35+ treaties with potentially lower rates), and substitution via intercompany loans or royalty/service fee restructuring.
+Brazilian dividends paid to non-residents become 10% more expensive to repatriate starting January 2026 (Law 15.270/2025 — not to be confused with Law 14.789/2023, which addresses subsidies/tax credits).
+Alternatives include JCP (Juros sobre Capital Próprio) with 15% WHT but deductible at Brazilian entity, tax treaty network analysis (Brazil has ~38 treaties with potentially lower rates), and substitution via intercompany loans or royalty/service fee restructuring.

 Does the new Transfer Pricing regime affect existing intercompany arrangements?